twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/appendix%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  07-28 rev. proofread by bhante
+  02-26 proofread by bhante
+  Nanda's note: āraddha vipassanā (“Buddhist Meditation In Theory And Practice”; Original Author Paravahera Vajirañāṇa Mahāthera; New Edition Revised and Edited by Allan R. Bomhard), balava vipassanā (Chanmyay Sayadaw’s THE BUDDHA’S WAYSTO PEACE AND HAPPINESS) vipassanā]
   2021-01-27 proofread by bhante; replace practise with practice (noun) 2021-01-10 rev. the 1st proofread by bhante; post on 01-11 2020-12-30 create rst; post on 12-30